aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/timelinecollection/_index.md

 ﻿---
 title: TimelineCollection
 second_title: Aspose.Cells for JavaScript via C++ API Reference
-description: Specifies the collection of all the Timeline objects on the specified worksheet.
-Due to MS Excel Excel 2003 does not support Timeline.
+description: Specifies the collection of all the Timeline..timeline objects on the worksheet.
+It was supported since Excel 2013.
 type: docs
 url: /javascript-cpp/timelinecollection/
 ---

 ## TimelineCollection class

-Specifies the collection of all the Timeline objects on the specified worksheet.
-Due to MS Excel, Excel 2003 does not support Timeline.
+Specifies the collection of all the [Timeline](../timeline/) objects on the worksheet.
+It was supported since Excel 2013.

 ```javascript
 class TimelineCollection;